m-lamonaca/programming-notes/docs/dotnet/C#/C#.md

 private wouldn't make sense since that makes something accessible only from within its containing type, and there is no containing type at global scope.
 But a nested type does have a containing type, so if a nested type is `private`, that type can be used only from inside the type within which it is nested.

-**NOTE**: Code in a nested type is allowed to use nonpublic members of its containing type.
+> **Note**: Code in a nested type is allowed to use nonpublic members of its containing type.
 However, an instance of a nested type does not automatically get a reference to an instance of its containing type.

 ---